 This time would also be accompanied by confusion.
 People would claim to be the Christ, the Messiah.
-False prophets would arise and even perform miracles.22 So Jesus told the disciples to be on guard.
+False prophets would arise and even perform miracles.22 So, Jesus told the disciples to be on guard.

 He then shifts gears in verse 24 to talk about what appears to be his second coming.
-He contrasts the judgment on Jerusalem, which came in 70, to the final judgment of the world, which will come when Jesus returns.
-I won't talk much about Jesus' second coming today because I'll talk about it at the end of this sermon series.
+He contrasts the judgment on Jerusalem, which came in 70, with the final judgment of the world, which will come when Jesus returns.
+I won't talk much about Jesus' second coming today because I'll talk about it later in this sermon series.
+So, I'll skip over verses 24-27 today.
 But it's important to note that in the Bible, there are patterns that develop.
 And one of those patterns is that of judgment.
-Throughout the Old Testament, there are many types of judgment of sin: the flood, the destruction of Sodom and Gomorrah, the plagues in Egypt-particularly the tenth plague when all the firstborn in Egypt died, the Red Sea swallowing up Pharaoh's army, the destruction of the Canaanites, and
+Throughout the Old Testament, there are many types of judgment of sin: the flood, the destruction of Sodom and Gomorrah, the plagues in Egypt-particularly the tenth plague when all the firstborn in Egypt died, the Red Sea swallowing up Pharaoh's army, the